ssrg-vt/popcorn-compiler/README.md

 - `PORT`: port to open for post-copy server after migration signal is received, also used on the client side to connect to the server
 - `SERVER`: the ip of the post-copy server when resuming on the client
-- `FULL_CHECKPOINT_SAVE`: set to 1 for saving a full checkpoint and exiting upon migration (checkpoint/restart mode), as opposed to post-copy migration (0)
+- `FULL_CHKPT_SAVE`: set to 1 for saving a full checkpoint and exiting upon migration (checkpoint/restart mode), as opposed to post-copy migration (0)
-- `FULL_CHECKPOINT_RESTORE`: set to 1 for restoring a full checkpoint when resuming (checkpoint/restart mode), as opposed to post-copy resuming (0)
+- `FULL_CHKPT_RESTORE`: set to 1 for restoring a full checkpoint when resuming (checkpoint/restart mode), as opposed to post-copy resuming (0)
 - `ARM_TARGET_IP`: IP of the board, used for various makefile targets
 - `ARM_TARGET_HOME`: working directory on the board